Left: Sanford Ballard Dole. Right: Inauguration of President Dole, July 4, 1894, 'Iolani Palace

 When U.S. President McKinley came into office, President Dole renewed the negotiations for annexation to a reluctant United States.
 Dole drove a hard bargain.
 The U.S. paid off the accumulated national debt of the Kingdom and Republic (paying more than the market value of the ceded lands at that time).
 Dole also required the U.S. to hold the ceded lands not as U.S. property but as a public trust for the benefit of all the residents of Hawaii.
 In 1900, he became Hawaii's first Territorial governor.
 In 1903 he was appointed judge of the U.S. District Court (Honolulu).
 Following many years of charitable works, he died in 1926.

 Dole and Liliuokalani were friends.
 He protected her safety and civil rights during the 1893 revolution.
 Unlike monarchs beheaded and shot during the French and Russian revolutions, Liluuokalani was allowed to simply walk a block to her private home and live there unmolested, with the revolutionary government paying for her Royal Guard troops to continue protecting her.
-Rifles and bombs were found hidden in her flower bed during the Wilcox attempted counter-revolition of 1895.
-She was put on trial and convicted of misprision of treason (knowing about plans for the counter-revolution and failing to report it); and she spent several months in a genteel "imprisonment" in a huge private room at Iolani Palace (with full-time servant, and sewing and writing supplies).
+Rifles and bombs were found hidden in the flower bed of her private home (Washington Place) during the Wilcox attempted counter-revolution of 1895; and a search of the home discovered she had already signed documents of appointment to immediately install her cabinet ministers if the counterrevolution had succeeded.
+She was put on trial and convicted of misprision of treason (knowing about plans for the counter-revolution and failing to report it).
+She spent several months in a genteel "imprisonment" in a huge private room at Iolani Palace, where she had a full-time personal maid-servant and supplies for sewing her famous politically inflammatory quilt and for writing political songs and journals.
 President Dole pardoned her, allowing her to speak, write, and travel freely.
-She was allowed to organize a petition drive opposing the Republic's most cherished goal of annexation, and to go to Washington D.C. to lobby Congress against the treaty proposed by Dole.
-But in the end, President Dole's patience and perseverance paid off, and the Republic's treaty of annexation was approved by a joint resolution of Congress signed by President McKinley in 1898.
+She was allowed to organize a petition drive opposing the Republic's most cherished goal of annexation, and to travel to Washington D.C. to lobby Congress against the annexation treaty proposed by Dole.
+But in the end, President Dole's patience and perseverance paid off, and the Republic's Treaty of Annexation was approved by a joint resolution of Congress and signed by President McKinley in 1898.

 Helena G. Allen published a book whose title clearly shows her political views: "The Betrayal of Liliuokalani" (Glendale CA, Arthur H. Clark Co., 1982).
 She describes on pp. 291-292 how Sanford Dole became President of the Provisional Government reluctantly, and as a result of a consensus that included even Liliuokalani.